 Close corporations are taxed at the same rates and on the same basis as companies.
-The rate of South African normal company taxation is 29%, effective 1 April 2005.
+The rate of South African normal company taxation is 29%.

 Branches of foreign companies conducting business in South Africa through a permanent establishment is taxed at 34%.